-The pathology more often associated with the motility of sperm is called astenozoospermia.
+The pathology more often associated with the motility of sperm is called asthenozoospermia.
 It is defined as an alteration of semen, characterized by low sperm motility.
-A man suffers from astenozoospermia when the number of sperm with progressive mobility (rectilinear or not) is less than 32% and when the total number of motile sperm in the ejaculate is less than 40%, according to the values established by WHO.
+A man suffers from asthenozoospermia when the number of sperm with progressive mobility (rectilinear or not) is less than 32% and when the total number of motile sperm in the ejaculate is less than 40%, according to the values established by WHO.

 This alteration can be a fertility problem, because it prevents sperm from fertilizing an egg naturally.

 Alterations in the sperm mobility usually have an unknown origin and have no specific treatment.
 However, in some cases, these parameters can be improved with antioxidant treatments with vitamin A, C and E.

 It is important to note that motility is not always related to vitality.
 When the sperm is microscopically observed, we might think that the lack of mobility means the spermatozoids are dead, but this need not be the case.